noofny/pet-rego-challenge/README.md

 ### Decisions & Challenges

 - I chose to build a WebAPI project using DotNetCore.
 This was purely to learn the framework as I believe it is a strongly emerging technology for good reasons.
+- I developed this on MacOS with VisualStudio 2017 Community Edition.
+No ReSharper or linting addons, just coding bare-back...I really miss ReSharper!
 - I chose to use a containerized ELK stack (ElasticSearch, Lucene, Kibana) for the data persistence layer.
 Possibly a contentious decision, I chose this as a learning exercise and to provide some fun with data visualizations which are available "out of the box" with Kibana.
 - Mocking IElasticClient in my repositories proved to be a challenge, due to a lack of experience/docs/examples (or limitations) around async handling within the mocking framework I used (Moq).
 In order not to have this slow delivery I flagged as a todo item.